 Joe is responsible for the strategic planning, implementation, and evaluation of all prevention activities, fostering community partnerships, and promoting all services of The Forrester Center.
 Joe has a Master of Public Health Degree from The University of South Carolina, is a Certified Senior Prevention Specialist, and a Certified Health Education Specialist.

-Joe is a 2016 graduate of Leadership Spartanburg, and has been accepted to join the 2018 class of the Diversity Leaders Initiative (DLI).
+Joe is a graduate of Leadership Spartanburg (2016), and The Riley Institute's Diversity Leaders Initiative (2018).
 He lives in Spartanburg with his wife and two children.

 Jamison is a Certified Addictions Counselor II with a BA in psychology and nearly 17 years of experience focusing on substance use and/or mental health.
 In his time at TFC he has worked in drug court, as assessment and adolescent coordinators, and has been part of the development of Spartanburg’s first Juvenile Drug Court.
 He received the Jim Readling Memorial Counselor of the Year award in 2017 from the Region 1 Alcohol and Drug Abuse Agencies.